adrian2465/letterbox/README.md

 Python3
 Supply two parameters:
- `--puzzle` the "edges of the puzzle.
+ `--puzzle` the edges of the puzzle.
 Each edge is a string and the edges are separated by hyphens: e.g. `--puzzle=tlk-ons-ubi-awe`
  `--dictionary` newline-separated list of valid words.
 Defaults to `words.txt`

 Run the program with the parameters, and it will produce an exhaustive list of solutions.
 For the above example, the output is: